thingthingsiv/k8s-automate-final-project/README.md

-ere is a complete, single-file README.md that you can copy.
-It includes the architecture overview, the automation script, and the configuration steps for your domains.Markdown# Fully Automated HA Kubernetes Cluster (Kubespray)

 This project provides a zero-manual-work solution to deploy a High Availability (HA) Kubernetes cluster using Kubespray.
 It includes automated installation of the K8s Dashboard and ArgoCD with custom domain mapping.

 ## 🏗️ Cluster Architecture